-- You are on active duty military service.
+- You are on active-duty military service.

-With mandatory forbearance, the government requires loan servicers to grant you a forbearance if you meet one of the following criteria:
+Under mandatory forbearance, the government requires loan servicers to grant you a forbearance if you meet one of the following criteria:

 - You are a teacher serving in an area that would qualify you for Teacher Loan Forgiveness.

 - You are serving in an AmeriCorps position.

 - You are a National Guard member but aren’t eligible for a military deferment.

 - You qualify for the U.S. Department of Defense Student Loan Repayment Program.

 Under discretionary forbearance, your loan servicer decides whether or not you qualify.
 You may be eligible if you have financial difficulties, medical expenses or another acceptable reason.

 If you’re facing a short-term emergency, such as a job loss, forbearance can give you much-needed relief while you get back on track.
 By getting your payments reduced or eliminated for a short time, you can get your finances in order without falling behind on your loans.